Orange (Container Grown) Growing Guide

 Troubleshooting

 Soft soap sprays can help against scale insects.
-In Australia fruit fly are a pest of oranges, make sure to take appropriate control measures in areas where they are present.
-It is important to dispose of any infected fruit and fruit has fallen to the ground by placing them in a sealed plastic bag in the sun for at least 7 days to kill the eggs and larvae.
-Do not compost fruit as this will lead to the fruit fly completing their life cycle and lead to the problem recurring.
+In Australia fruit fly are a pest of oranges.
+Place any infested fruit, or fruits that have fallen to the ground, in a sealed plastic bag in the sun for at least 7 days to kill the eggs and larvae.
+Do not compost infested fruits as this will lead to the fruit flies completing their life cycle and the problem recurring.

 Planting and Harvesting Calendar